- Published on

 When dealing with dynamically determined types, conditional types are like shape-shifters, adapting to the situation:

-operator acts as a type guard within the map()
+Here, the in operator acts as a type guard within the map() function,

 any runtime mishaps.